 Note: Maps from Quake 1 should be used in the Deathmatch Classic mod to prevent player models getting stuck due to hull size differences between Half-Life and Quake.

-Also, DMC has a full set of entities required for deathmatch on these
+Also, DMC has a full set of entities required for deathmatch on these maps.

 Xash3D can precache resources on the fly during the game.
 This helps avoid the annoying PF_PRECACHE_ERROR.
 Xash3D also doesn’t crash if it can’t find a model or sound.